kawikarob/mobile-challenge/README.md

 # About Project

 - The application uses FlatList to display the entries from the API.
 FlatList is used because it renders items lazily when they are about to apprear.
 This saves on memory and processing time, especially with APIs that have huge amounts of data.
-- Pagination was also incorporated into the application.
+- Pagination was also incorporated into the application, dispalying 100 enteries per page.
-- For the API, it is broken down to only display 100 enteries per page for a smaller payload.
+- For the API, it is broken down to only retrieve 100 enteries at a time.